Clare86/panelapp/README.md

 # PanelApp

-A Python script for creating bed files for PanelApp gene panels.
+A Python script for creating bed files for the PanelApp gene panels.

 ## What is PanelApp?

-PanelApp is a website created by Genomics England to provide public access to all gene panels they use.
+[PanelApp](https://panelapp.genomicsengland.co.uk/) is a website created by Genomics England to provide public access to all gene panels they use.
 It includes crowdsourcing functionality allowing clinicians nationwide to contribute to the knowledgebase underpinning the website.

 ## What is the script for?